 What’s a Pug?

 From companions of Chinese emperors to the mascot of Holland’s House of Orange, Pugs have become wildly popular dog breed.
-Whether you’re a fan of their looks, few dog lovers can deny the adorable nature of these dogs.
+Whether you’re a fan of their looks, few dog lovers can deny the adorable and affectionate nature of these dogs.

 Mild-tempered and cheerful, Pugs are solid companions that seamlessly fit into nearly any household.
 They’re adaptable, but can be a little sensitive if you don’t treat them right.
 The breed, however, does bring a lot of fun and mischief into the home.